helm/charts/stable/prometheus/README.md

 ```

 > **Tip**: You can use the default [values.yaml](values.yaml)

+### Prometheus 2.0

+Prometheus version 2.0 has made changes to alertmanager, storage and recording rules.
+Check out the migration guide [here](https://prometheus.io/docs/prometheus/2.0/migration/)

+Users of this chart will need to update their alerting rules to the new format before they can upgrade.

 ### ConfigMap Files
 AlertManager is configured through [alertmanager.yml](https://prometheus.io/docs/alerting/configuration/).
 This file (and any others listed in `alertmanagerFiles`) will be mounted into the `alertmanager` pod.